GarethMSheldon/MikLink-PortToPython/docs/epic.md

 No refactor beyond what is necessary to remove the warnings cleanly.

-No ƒ?oturn all warnings into errorsƒ?? unless explicitly requested (too risky as a blanket policy).
+No "turn all warnings into errors" unless explicitly requested (too risky as a blanket policy).

 ## Key decision (anti-tech-debt)
 Decision: Fix KT-73255 by using explicit use-site targets (NOT compiler flags)

-We will not introduce -Xannotation-default-target=param-property because itƒ?Ts a preview behavior change and can create hidden drift in how annotations are emitted in bytecode across the codebase.
-Kotlin explicitly documents both approaches and the ƒ?opreviewƒ?? nature of the new rule.
+We will not introduce -Xannotation-default-target=param-property because it's a preview behavior change and can create hidden drift in how annotations are emitted in bytecode across the codebase.
+Kotlin explicitly documents both approaches and the "preview" nature of the new rule.

 Instead: